UXtemple/panels-store/README.md

-# panels app
+# panels-store

-Binds together `panels-ui`, `panels-store` and provides some containers to create a Panels app.
+Provides a store and actions to create a panels application